Tennessee Commercial Tenant CAM Audit Rights [2026 Guide]

 Worked Example: Nashville Restaurant Tenant

 A 3,600 SF restaurant in a Nashville SoBro mixed-use development, six-year NNN lease signed in 2019.
-The development opened at 72% occupancy.
+Opening occupancy was 72%.

 CAM history: